 For individuals in their own homes, the team at our sister brand Fine & Able which specialises in creating people's dream accessible bathrooms, typically say that designing an accessible bathroom or wetroom is personal to the needs of the main user.
 Here are some of our tips for creating a stunning home bathroom.

-Fully bi-folding shower doors and shower seat maximise space within this accessible wetroom
+Fully bi-folding shower doors and a shower seat maximise space within this accessible wetroom

-Accessible products such as support bars and rails can be positioned to your exact requirements
+Accessible products such as grab rails can be positioned to your exact requirements

 Getting the accessible layout right

-Once you have a thorough understanding of what elements of support you may in the bathroom, the next step is thinking about how you move around the space.
-It’s worth thinking about how you will use the room both now and in the longer term.
+The first step is a thorough understanding of what elements of support are required in the bathroom.
+Next is thinking about moving around the space.
+It’s worth thinking about how the room is used both now and in the longer term.

-Motionspot uses principles from disability design regulations (Part M and BS8300) along with input from OT’s and best practice to produce the best layout given the space available.
-Starting with a floor plan, we will plot the location of products form a bird’s eye point of view.
-Next comes the elevation plans which will look at the perfect height for each product for a side on view.
+For commercial projects Motionspot uses principles from disability design regulations (Part M and BS8300), and on domestic projects Fine & Able uses input from OTs.
+Both use best practice to produce the best layout given the space available.
+Starting with a floor plan, the location of products are plotted form a bird’s eye point of view.
+Next comes the elevation plans which will look at the perfect height for each product from a side on view.